kevinhankens/statsrb/readme.md

 statsrb
 =======
-This gem is a lightweight self-contained, yet extendable stats aggregation server.
-The rack appliance receives time-series, integer stats via REST, and offers a simple API for searching and sorting.
+This gem is a lightweight, self-contained (yet extendable) time series stats aggregation server written in C. The rack appliance can be used to record stats from your application via a simple REST API, and offers a simple API for searching and sorting.
 Each data segment is given a namespace that can be tracked through time.
-For example, your data for "users" would report an integer value with a timestamp that could then be queried to analyze changes over time.
+For example, you could send a count of logged-in users every minute and track that metric over time.

 All queries are served with JSON data, optionally using jsonp if you need to execute cross-domain queries.
 Since this is fundamentally for time-series data, all requests are ordered chronologically.

+If you do not need the REST API, the gem provides a Statsrb object that can be used to store data locally, also providing search and sort functionality.

 The philosophy behind statsrb is that you can leverage the speed of a gem written in C while making it easy to extend using ruby.
-It works great out of the box with a rack server and a Javascript library like Flot.
+Since time series data is simple, and quickly sorted, flat file storage is perfectly adequate.
+Without complicated databases, storage is kept to a minimum and the data can easily be used in other applications.
+Statsrb works great out of the box with a rack server and a Javascript library like Flot.
+It can just as easily be integrated into any Ruby app.

+As evidenced by the version number, this project is just getting started.
+Please feel free to submit issues or pull requests... any help would be appreciated :)

-Current Version 0.1.2
+Current Version 0.1.3

 Installation
 ------------